ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 b = \y -> if (y `mod` 2)==0 then (Right (y*y)) else (Left "odd result") c = \z -> (Right (z-5))
 {% endhighlight %}

+(TODO:  should be z+5 instead of z-5 to be consistent with description.  happens more below)

 Hopefully it's clear these expressions perform the three operations and check for local errors.
 Names for the expressions aren't necessary, but will make things a bit simpler.
 Without using either, we can compose these operations to do what we want on the value 10: